-The SCE was calculated using the cutting force.
-Retaking the Eq.
-(1) and considering the depth of cut a_p and feed rate f instead of the cutting thickness h and cutting width b (for composing the cutting section), the denominator of the equation equals the material removal rate (MRR), Eq.
+The SCE was calculated using the cutting force, e.g., "using Eq.(1) and considering the depth of cut $a_p$ and feed rate f instead of the cutting thickness h and cutting width b (for composing the cutting section), the denominator of the equation equals the material removal rate (MRR), Eq.
 (10).